Lewis Pulsipher's Blog

 Dr. Lew Pulsipher started playing boardgames more than 50 years ago.
 He designed his own games, then discovered strategic "realistic" gaming with early Avalon Hill wargames, and ultimately earned a Ph.D. in military and diplomatic history.
 His book "Game Design: How to Create Video and Tabletop Games, Start to Finish” was published in July 2012 by McFarland. http://bit.ly/MSRs8e He contributed to ETC Press' Analog: Tabltop Game Design.
 Formerly contributing editor to several role-playing game magazines and author of over a hundred game magazine articles, he is designer of Britannia (UK, US, and Germany in separate editions), Dragon Rage, Valley of the Four Winds, Swords and Wizardry, and Diplomacy Games & Variants.
 Britannia (2nd edition) appeared in 2006, with foreign editions (German, French, Spanish, Hungarian) in 2008.
 It was described in an Armchair General review of a 2006 edition as "ready to continue on as one of the great titles in the world of games".

-Latest published game, Dragon Rage, 2011.
+Latest published game, Sea Kings (2015).

 Latest published book, Game Design: How to Create Video and Tabletop Games, Start to Finish, 2012.

-Current projects are at PulsipherGames.Com.
+Discounts and current projects are at PulsipherGames.Com.